Enrolment advice

 Example: If your date of birth is 8 April 1998, then your password is p19980408!

 Returning students: Your password is the last password you set while studying at RMIT.
-We recommend resetting your password if you don't remember it.
+If you have forgotten it, you can reset your password.

 Not finished the checklist?
 Click 'Save for later' and come back to it when you're ready.